Alex Mendez

-Alex Mendez (born September 6, 2000) is an American professional soccer player who plays as a midfielder for Primeira Liga club Vizela.
+Alex Mendez (born September 6, 2000) is an American professional soccer player who plays as a midfielder for USL Championship club Tampa Bay Rowdies.

 Club career

 LA Galaxy

-Mendez made his professional debut for USL Championship club LA Galaxy II in a 1–0 win against Orange County SC on August 3, 2017 coming on as a 34th-minute substitute for Andre Ulrich Zanga.
+Mendez made his professional debut for USL Championship club LA Galaxy II in a 1–0 win against Orange County SC on August 3, 2017, coming on as a 34th-minute substitute for Andre Ulrich Zanga.

 SC Freiburg

 On October 23, 2018, Mendez announced that he had signed a professional contract for the Bundesliga club SC Freiburg in Germany.

 Mendez scored three goals in 12 appearances in the U19 Bundesliga.

 Ajax

 On July 30, 2019, Mendez was signed by Ajax on a three-year deal.
 He made his official debut playing for the reserves team Jong Ajax in the Dutch Eerste Divisie, the 2nd-tier of professional football in the Netherlands, in a match against N.E.C. which ended in a 3–3 deadlock.